Landscapers, Hardscapers, and Landscape Architects

 All landscapers are the same right?
 Outside of the profession and a few insurance agents, many are unaware of the subtypes of landscapers that exist.
 This confusion is often compounded by many landscaping companies offering different types of services in Victoria BC.
 Here we will look at hopefully clearing some of that confusion.

 Softscaping is what many people think of when they think of landscapers.
 Softscaping involves everything from cutting lawns to trimming trees and bushes.
 These services are often priced hourly and/or on a subscription plan such as $xx per month.
 Generally speaking, softscapers deal with property maintenance.
-Tools that softscapers use are generally hand held tools such as leaf blowers, trimmers, weed wackers, with the exception of perhaps the zero turn mowers one sees once in a while.
+Tools that these landscapers use are generally hand held tools such as leaf blowers, trimmers, weed wackers, with the exception of perhaps the zero turn mowers one sees once in a while.
 You can notice them on the road with the trailers and pickup trucks full of branches and leaves.
 A landscaper who does this sort of work will almost never be at the same property for longer than a day and for most properties, a few hours.
+Beside working on trees and bushes, you will also see them doing lawn maintenance including aeration, fertilizing, de-weeding, and applying mulch.

 Hardscaping is more construction related.
 Landscapers who do hardscaping build structures.
 The landscape structures that are often constructed include patios, retaining walls, walkways, driveways, new lawns, pools (though not perhaps so much in Victoria), stairs, lighting, outdoor kitchens, and outdoor firepits.